jackyzha0/quartz/content/notes/the-art-of-war.md

 ---
 title: "the-art-of-war"
-aliases: art of war, sun tzu
+aliases: The Art of War, art of war, sun tzu
 tags:
 - book/war
 ---